Skip to Content

 We upgraded, as a family, to the premium subscription when they had their New Year’s Sale.

-We only pay for one subscription for all of us and we created a new email address to sign up, then anyone who wanted the emails just had to set up email forwarding to their main email address!
+Pro tip: We only pay for one subscription for all of us!
+We created a new email address to sign up, then anyone who wanted the emails just had to set up email forwarding to their main email address.

 And while planning your trip to Europe, make sure to avoid the $1000 mistake we made on our trip!